-I’m a corporate communications director, having worked as a writer, editor and journalist for more than 20 years.
+So, who am I?
+I’m a corporate communications director, and previously worked as a writer, editor and journalist for more than 20 years.

 My journalistic career was pretty conventional for the first half a decade or so after I left university.